xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 Some articles on compilers show you examples, or show you  (as in the case of Small-C) a finished product, which you can  then copy and  use without a whole lot of understanding of how it works.
 I hope to do much more  than  that.
-I  hope to teach you HOW the things get done,  so that you can go off on your own and not only reproduce what I have done, but improve on it.
+I  hope to teach you _how_ the things get done,  so that you can go off on your own and not only reproduce what I have done, but improve on it.